FrancoLiberali/cql/docs/cql/preloading.rst

 For this reason, cql provides the Relation getters.
-These are methods that will be added to your models to safely navigate a relation, responding `condition.ErrRelationNotLoaded` in case you try to navigate a relation that was not loaded from the database.
+These are methods that will be added to your models to safely navigate a relation, responding `cql.ErrRelationNotLoaded` in case you try to navigate a relation that was not loaded from the database.
 They are created in a file called cql.go in your model package when :ref:`generating conditions <cql/concepts:conditions generation>`.